 About the Artist

-Today he works as a sculptor full time, showing work at art fairs and galleries around the country.
+Today he works as a sculptor full time, showing work at art fairs and galleries around the world.
 Sherwood-Forbes is known for “drawing through air,” utilizing wire to investigate the boundary between sculpture and drawing and carve negative space into figures and portraits.
 With work ranging from the minuscule to larger than life, Sherwood-Forbes’ work has brought joy to collectors around the world for almost 20 years.

 When not creating his wire work, Sherwood-Forbes continues to draw from life and experiments with a wide range of media encompassing ceramics, poetry, drawing, and performance.